 Term Definition Calendar Day Any day in the month.
 This includes weekends and holidays.
-Emergent Medical Need A medical condition that, in the absence of immediate medical attention or medication, is reasonably likely to result in at least one of the following: Placing the customer's health in serious jeopardy Serious impairment to bodily functions Serious dysfunction of any bodily organ or part Serious physical harm to another person Working Day Any day Monday through Friday, excluding federal and state holidays.
+Emergent Medical Need A medical condition that, in the absence of immediate medical attention or medication, is reasonably likely to result in at least one of the following: Placing the customer's health in serious jeopardy Serious impairment to bodily functions Serious dysfunction of any bodily organ or part Serious physical harm to another person

+Working Day Any day Monday through Friday, excluding federal and state holidays.

-When the customer is applying for: Then the processing period is SSI-MAO or FTW based on disability 90 calendar days from the application date KidsCare 30 calendar days from the application date All other programs 45 calendar days from the application date Exceptions: 20 calendar days from the application date when the customer is pregnant 7 calendar days from the application date ONLY when no proof or other information is needed for the determination
+When the customer is applying for: Then the processing period is SSI-MAO or FTW based on disability 90 calendar days from the application date KidsCare 30 calendar days from the application date BCCTP 7 calendar days from the date a complete application is received by AHCCCS.
+All other programs 45 calendar days from the application date Exceptions: 20 calendar days from the application date when the customer is pregnant 7 calendar days from the application date ONLY when no proof or other information is needed for the determination

 Program Legal Authorities

 All Programs 42 CFR 435.907

 42 CFR 435.912

 42 CFR 457.340 (KidsCare)

+AAC R9-22-1413(A)

+AAC R9-22-2006(A)